 AVs will save another precious commodity: time.
 The number of cars on the road — which currently lack connectivity to manage their flow — creates congestion, wastes time and costs money.
 The average American spends 42 hours in traffic every year, paying roughly $1,400 for that fuel.
 Globally, we estimate that the economy loses roughly $1 trillion per year in lost productivity due to people and goods being stuck in traffic.
-AVs will address these challenges by reducing the crashes that bring traffic to a standstill and will ease bottlenecks through technologies like platooning and adaptive cruise control.
+AVs will address these challenges by reducing the crashes that bring traffic to a standstill and will ease bottlenecks through technologies like platooning.

 GM is the right company to deliver the benefits of AVs.
 Unlike other companies who are retrofitting conventional vehicles with autonomous technology, or designing their own vehicles for the first time, GM brings expertise in automotive design, safety testing and proven quality methods refined over more than a century.
 We also have the manufacturing capacity and talent to bring AVs quickly to scale.
 In fact, in 2017 we became the first automaker to use mass-production auto assembly line methods for autonomous vehicles, and we remain the only company with this capacity.

 In 2018, GM published our first Self-Driving Safety Report, describing how safety is integrated into the development, testing and deployment of the Cruise AV.
 Our AVs are built at our assembly plant in Orion Township, Michigan, which assembles thousands of vehicles per year.
 The AVs undergo the same rigorous safety and durability testing as other GM production vehicles.
 Vehicle development fully addresses all 12 safety elements in the NHTSA’s voluntary guidance, Automated Driving Systems 2.0 — A Vision for Safety.

 GM is the right